NK-Kaushik/finz-cashflow-risk/README.md

 ### `stress_event_next_30d` (Binary)

-A stress event is generated using historical transaction data.
-In this implementation, stress is defined using **cash buffer deterioration over time**.
+The target label `stress_event_next_30d` indicates whether a business is expected to experience a cash-flow stress event within the next 30 days.

+A **stress event** is derived from historical transaction behavior and is defined based on **cash buffer deterioration**, such as:
+- Cash balance falling below a defined threshold
+- Cash buffer remaining below threshold for multiple consecutive days
+- Rapid decay of cumulative net cash over time

+If a stress event occurs within the next 30 days from a given time snapshot, the label is set to `1`; otherwise `0`.

 > **Note:** With small or synthetic datasets, stress events may be rare or absent.
-The pipeline explicitly handles this scenario.
+The pipeline explicitly handles this scenario using safe fallbacks.

 ---

 ## Feature Engineering

-Features are generated at a **weekly level** using rolling time windows.
+Features are generated at a **weekly level** using rolling time windows to capture short- and medium-term financial trends.

 ### Base Weekly Features
-- `inflow`: Total positive cash flow
+- **Inflow**: Total positive cash flow
-- `outflow`: Total negative cash flow
+- **Outflow**: Total negative cash flow
-- `net_cash`: Net weekly cash flow
+- **Net Cash**: Inflow minus outflow
-- `buffer_level`: Cumulative net cash
+- **Buffer Level**: Cumulative net cash balance
-- `buffer_decay`: Week-over-week buffer change
+- **Buffer Decay**: Week-over-week change in buffer level

 ### Rolling Features (4, 8, 12 weeks)
 - Net cash trend